 Research has shown that the human brain does indeed produce magnetic fields, which could induce currents in nearby electrical devices.
 These can be measured using specialized instruments such as magnetoencephalography (MEG).
 This phenomenon is known as “brain-generated electromagnetic fields” or “BEMFs,” and it is thought to be related to the activity of neurons in the brain.

 However, the strength of these fields is very weak, on the order of a few picotesla (10^-12 T), and it is not clear whether they are strong enough to induce significant currents in nearby electrical devices.

-While the causes of these unusual electrical phenomena are not fully understood, some researchers have speculated that certain individuals may have a higher than normal sensitivity to electromagnetic fields or may have a unique ability to generate electricity within their bodies.
+Although the exact reasons behind these peculiar electrical phenomena are not yet entirely understood, some researchers have put forward a hypothesis that certain individuals might possess a heightened sensitivity to electromagnetic fields or an exceptional aptitude for generating electricity within their bodies.

 Overall, while the idea that the human brain could potentially affect electronic devices at a distance is an intriguing one, it remains a highly speculative and unproven hypothesis.
 Further research would be needed to explore the validity of this idea and determine whether there is any scientific basis for the SLI phenomenon.

 Despite its widespread popularity and interest, SLI remains a largely unproven and unexplained phenomenon.

 Disclaimer: If you believe you are experiencing SLI, it may be helpful to keep a journal or record of when and where the incidents occur.